-Thank you for your interest in the Florida Public Service Commission (PSC) vacancy.
+Thank you for your interest in the Florida Public Service Commission (PSC) unexpired term vacancy.
 Enclosed is the application packet and information necessary to complete your application.
 All applications must be filed in the Florida Public Service Commission Nominating Council's Office by 5:00 p.m.
-EST, May 3, 2016.
+EST, July 28, 2017.